-There are few numbers in life that matter as much to your financial well-being as your credit scores.
+There are few numbers that matter as much to your financial well-being as your credit scores.

 Whether you’re applying for a credit card or buying a home, these three-digit numbers can go a long way in determining whether a lender will do business with you.

-First things first: It’s perfectly normal for scores to differ slightly between agencies.
+First things first: It’s perfectly normal for scores to differ slightly among agencies.
 It’s up to lenders to decide which information they report to the major credit agencies — and which agencies they report to in the first place.
-Since your FICO Scores depend on the data listed on your credit reports, you might not see the exact same score from every credit reporting agency.
-Of course, there may be other reasons for any discrepancies in your scores; more on that later.

 In the old days, banks and other lenders developed their own “score cards” to assess the risk of lending to a particular person.
 But the scores could vary drastically from one lender to the next, based on an individual loan officer’s ability to judge risk.

-Since then, the company has expanded to offer 28 unique scores that are optimized for various credit card, mortgage and auto lending decisions.
+Since then, the company has expanded to offer multiple unique scores that are optimized for various credit card, mortgage and auto lending decisions.

 Why do my FICO credit scores differ?

-Credit scores are like thumbprints: No two scoring models are the same.
+Credit scores, even ones from the same company, are like thumbprints: No two scoring models are the same.

-Like we mentioned before, FICO periodically updates its credit scoring models so there are multiple FICO Score versions.
-They feature unique formulas that cater to, say, credit card issuers, mortgage lenders or car salesmen, each placing importance on different factors.
+Like we mentioned before, FICO periodically updates its credit-scoring models so there are multiple FICO score versions.
+Each of these models has a unique formula that caters to, say, credit card issuers, mortgage lenders or car salesmen, each placing importance on different factors.

 If you’ve had a car repossessed or missed a payment on an auto loan, for example, your FICO Auto Score may put extra weight on those factors.
 Note that your base FICO Score will likely also account for a missed car payment, but it may be weighted differently.